1. Lower the indoor temperature a few degrees in winter. Set it even

 3. Install a New Programmable Thermostat

 You could you heating and cooling bills by up to 15%.
-The cost of a programmable
+The cost of a programmablethermostat cost anywhere from $30 an well over $100.
+Typical payback ranges

 anywhere from 6 months to 2 years.